Scout is an urban design and development practice interested in reimagining how once neglected places can be transformed.

 Through our work exploring temporary ideas, we started to question the role of the public sector and private developer in the transformation of our cities.
 After a robust strategy for the reuse of a public asset got put on hold by our client, a community member asked us why (scout) wouldn’t buy a building and apply the learnings and partnerships that we have formed in the community in the process.
 That got us thinking - but we didn’t imagine we would ever purchase a building.

 In 2014 we stumbled upon a list of historic schools for sale and submitted a bid where the infrastructure could be thoughtfully reused to support a creative community.
-In this way we became accidental developers and this old school has become our entire life over the last 5 years.
+In this way we became accidental developers of Bok, and this old school has become our entire life over the last 6 years.

 We hope to take on future projects of long-term and short-term reuse that are thoughtful, community-driven and unexpected in our role as developers, designers, advisors and collaborators.